fatemeHoseini1999/fatemeHoseini1999/README.md

-My intrest to the coding started when I was writing on my weblog, at the time which I was 12 years old and I'm looking for templates of HTML and CSS. seeing those codes made me curious what are those thing In 18 , I've found out that those codes are HTML ,then , I was trying to learn them,now I'm much more serious about programming and I begined learning c# to figure out what the basic of programming is and right after that I understood that I'm intersred in web developing and I started learning js.
+My intrest to the coding started when I was writing on my weblog, at the time which I was 12 years old and I'm looking for templates of HTML and CSS. seeing those codes made me curious what are those thing In 18 , I've found out that those codes are HTML ,then , I was trying to learn them,now I'm much more serious about programming and I beginned learning c# to figure out what the basic of programming is and right after that I understood that I'm intersted in web developing and I started learning js.